Sharpy077/Mail-Delivery-Manager/README.md

-# Work Schedule Manager
+# Mail Delivery Manager

-A modern, responsive web application for managing work schedules, customer contacts, and ad-hoc services.
-Built with HTML5, CSS3, and JavaScript, this app provides an intuitive interface for viewing, editing, and managing your daily work schedule on desktop and mobile devices.
+A modern, responsive web application for managing mail delivery schedules, customer contacts, and ad-hoc services.
+Built with HTML5, CSS3, and JavaScript, this app provides an intuitive interface for viewing, editing, and managing your daily delivery schedule on desktop and mobile devices.

 ## Features